hansmach1ne/LFImap/README.md

 ```

-In future I plan to: implement rev shell functionality with different shell types (bash, python, php, powershell and more...)
-					 implement log poison truncation attack using http access and error logs, ftp and ssh logs
+In future I plan to: implement log poison truncation attack using http access and error logs, ftp and ssh logs
 	             implement enumeration options (OS, users, network, installed software, files) if LFI/RCE is found

 ## Usage